NickGrunert/master-thesis/modules/02_algorithm.typ

     Overall, the derivative is very noisy due to inconsistencies in the input height information.
     To address this issue, the algorithm will use Gaussian smoothing for noise reduction.
     A two-dimensional kernel approximating a Gaussian distribution is used to apply a convolution to the image, thereby blurring the image @Gauss1.
+    Note that due to the small size of the image, this blurring leads to a loss of detail, which results in a loss of detail and, consequently, may result in an inability to detect thin roof parts.
+    The position of blurring inside the overarching edge detection pipeline was determined after a series of preliminary experiments.
+    For instance, the application of blurring to the raw nDSM data demonstrated a comparatively diminished level of overall success.

     The implementation of this introduces the parameters of kernel size and sigma value @Gauss2.
     The sigma value defines the standard deviation of the Gaussian function, which in turn determines the amount of blur applied to the image.
     However, the influence of these parameters will not be explored extensively, and only 3x3 and 5x5 kernels will be tested, as well as whether noise reduction has the desired positive influence.
-    The sigma values are not explicitly set, so the algorithm automatically calculates them to be $≈0.8$ and $≈1.1$ for 3x3 and 5x5 kernels respectively.
+    The sigma values are not explicitly set, so the algorithm automatically calculates them to be $#sym.sigma ≈0.8$ and $#sym.sigma≈1.1$ for 3x3 and 5x5 kernels respectively.
-    @formula:gaussian_kernel shows the mathematically correct Gaussian 3x3 kernel using the given parameter.
+    @formula:gaussian_kernel shows the mathematically correct Gaussian 3x3 kernel.
     It is noteworthy that the OpenCV kernel deviates marginally at the four edge values due to the implementation of corrections, which results in a kernel sum that approaches closer to 1 to reduce errors.

-    The position in the overall edge detection pipeline, just before Canny Edge Detection is applied, after the derivatives have been computed and clipped, was determined after a series of preliminary experiments that proved less successful than placing it here.
-    Note that due to the small size of the image, this blurring leads to a loss of detail, which results in a loss of detail and, consequently, may result in an inability to detect thin roof parts.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     ```python